Noxde/Dungeons-CLI/README.md

 </div>

 > [!IMPORTANT]
-> This version is still a work in progress, if you need to use the script
+> This version is still a work in progress, if you don't want to share or use dungeons shared by other users
 > please go to https://www.nexusmods.com/bloodborne/mods/121 instead

 <!-- prettier-ignore -->